"Euphoria," "Stranger Things" & All Of Netflix: Here Are All The TV Shows Shutting Down Production Over Coronavirus

 This is a bummer for fans of affected shows, who likely will be waiting a bit longer for the next season to be released as a result of the delays, but it is devastating news for the cast and crew working on set, many of whom will likely go without pay until filming resumes.

-Scroll through to see which of your favorite shows have been affected by the coronavirus.
+Scroll through to see which of your favourite shows have been affected by the coronavirus.

 Euphoria